yairm210/Unciv/Uniques.md

 "Retain [amount]% of the happiness from a luxury after the last copy has been traded away"

 "When declaring friendship, both parties gain a [amount]% boost to great people generation"

+"Hidden after generating a Great Prophet" - Used for ancient ruins to disable a reward after generating a great prophet

 ## Buildings-only